zentrocdot/LibreOffice/README.md

 <p align="justify">The instruction is creating the developer version 24.8.0.0.
 Former versions are:</p>

-*  24.2.0   # New available version from website
+*  24.2.0   # New available version
 *  7.6.5    # Second last version
-*  7.3.7.2  # Come shipped with Linux Mint
+*  7.3.7.2  # Comes shipped with Linux Mint

 ## General procedure